oobabooga/text-generation-webui/RWKV-model.md

 #### 3. Launch the web UI

-As you would with any other model, for instance, with
+No additional steps are required.
+Just launch it as you would with any other model.

 ```
 python server.py --listen  --no-stream --model RWKV-4-Pile-169M-20220807-8023.pth